oniongarlic/response-sensor/README.md

 This could be simplified further by:
 * Using i2c connection to sensor, let kernel driver handle it

+# Setup

+See lib/settings.py.example for example settings for PyCom module.

 # Data destinations

+The PyCom script can send send data to a http endpoint and/or MQTT.

 ## HTTP logger